5 ways to commemorate 9/11 as a first responder

 5. Educate the next generation of first responders

-It’s been 18 years since the attacks.
-The newest members of your team were mere children when the towers fell, and the rookies you’ll be riding with over the next few years weren’t even born yet.
+It’s been 21 years since the attacks.
+The younger members of your team were mere children when the towers fell, and the rookies weren’t even born yet.
 Before they can truly remember and honor the spirit of selfless service embodied by the EMTs, paramedics, firefighters and police officers who responded to the towers that day, they need to be educated about that sacrifice, and the legacy of first responders.